alexanderbehrens1978/compute-subnet/README.md

-sudo apt install docker-compose -y sudo systemctl start docker sudo apt install at docker run hello-world  # Must not return you any error.
+sudo apt install docker-compose -y sudo systemctl start docker sudo apt install at
 ```

 To run a docker container for allocation, user must be added to docker group to run without sudo command.